Ericsson/codechecker/docs/db_schema_guide.md

 ```

 Schema upgrade can be done for multiple products in a row if the
 `CodeChecker server --db-upgrade-schema all` command is used.
-A prompt will ask for user input for each product, no schema
+A prompt will ask
+for user input for each product, no schema modification is done without asking
-modification is done without asking the user.
+the user.
+If you want to do the migration without user interaction you can use the
+`--db-force-upgrade` option of the server command.

 # Further reading